dashboardqa/custom-addon-template/readme.md

-# QA Dashboard Custom Addon Document
+# Oobeya Custom Addon Document

-You can develop custom addon integration to show your own widgets on the [QA Dashboard](https://dashboard.qa/).
+You can develop custom addon integration to show your own widgets on the [Oobeya](https://oobeya.io/).

 #### The implementation of the following endpoints is required: